stefan-hoeck/idris2-rhone-js/src/Examples/Main.md

 All posts in this tutorial are literate Idris2 files that can be built and tried in your own browser.
-All you have to do is installing the necessary dependencies listed in the project README, run `make page` from the project's root directory and load `rhone.html` in your browser afterwards.
+All you have to do is install the necessary dependencies listed in the project README, run `make page` from the project's root directory and load `rhone.html` in your browser afterwards.